 Symptoms:

-- Dengue should be suspected in case high fever (40°C/140°F) is accompanied with two of the following: severe headache, pain behind eyes, rash, muscle and joint pain, nausea and vomiting.
+• Dengue should be suspected in case a high fever (40°C/140°F) is accompanied by two of the following: severe headache, pain behind the eyes, rash, muscle and joint pain, nausea, and vomiting.

 How to Prevent these?

-- Make sure that water doesn’t accumulate in your surroundings like in the buckets, coolers and flower pots.
+1. Make sure that water doesn’t accumulate in your surroundings like in the buckets, coolers, and flower pots.

-- Clean your surroundings, washrooms regularly to avoid any insect from breeding.
+3. Clean your surroundings, and washrooms regularly to avoid any insects from breeding.

 See Also: How to Naturally Boost Immune System